Pankyes-Dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finds all empty files and directories
+Lists all files with gif extensions